TreyM-WSS/m2x-android/README.md

 ### Add values to multiple data streams

-In some occasions a sensor may provide several data values simultaneosly (such as ambient pressure, temperature and wind speed).
+In some cases, a sensor may provide several data values simultaneosly (such as ambient pressure, temperature and wind speed).
 To improve performance, it is possible to post multiple values to different data streams using a single HTTP request.

 ```Java
 HashMap<Stream, ArrayList<StreamValue>> data = new HashMap<Stream, ArrayList<StreamValue>>();